HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 Those N95- or FFP-armored warriors of the day are our new beautiful icons.
 It wouldn't matter if someone or something accidentally sends blood or dirt or povidone-iodine onto their faces.
 They're already our new action heroes, our past two months' Roman gods.
 [04.14.2020]

-2 (Animated short videos)
+2 (Animated short films)

 Orian Barki and Meriem Bennani, 2 Lizards: Episode 1, 2020 from Artforum on Vimeo.